sshark/thrillingbytes/Looking at A Monad Through An Example.md

 extract(result4)	// Cannot be divided by zero
 ```
-The developer need not check if  `divide(...)`
+It is not necessarily for the developer to check if  `divide(...)` call is a success or failure.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5OTk5NzQxMywxMzgxNDgyMjcxLC0yMT
+eyJoaXN0b3J5IjpbLTk2MzUxNDQ3MywxMzgxNDgyMjcxLC0yMT
 E4NDQ0ODE2XX0=
 -->